Property Guides · Last updated 3 June 2026

 Quick Summary

-- The delay has not reversed buyer interest — demand from Gibraltar workers and foreign buyers remains steady
+• Buyer demand from Gibraltar workers and international buyers remains steady despite the delay

 What Just Happened with the Treaty?

-The core deal remains unchanged.
 The physical border fence (La Verja) will be dismantled.
-Passport checks move to Gibraltar Airport and the seaport.
+Passport checks shift to Gibraltar Airport and the seaport.
 Spain's Policía Nacional will manage Schengen controls on the EU side.
-For the vast majority of people who cross daily for work, the end result is the same — it just happens three months later.
+For the estimated 12,000 to 17,000 people who cross daily for work, the end result is the same , it happens three months later than originally planned.

 What Does This Mean for La Linea Property Prices?

-- Foreign buyer demand: British and other international buyers have been looking at La Linea seriously since the treaty was announced in 2024.
-The July date is a delay, not a cancellation.
+• International buyer demand: British and other buyers have been looking seriously at La Linea since the treaty was announced.
+July 15 is a delay, not a cancellation.

-Properties that were already getting competitive in early April 2026 have had a slight cooling of urgency.
-For serious buyers who were worried about missing the window, the July date means you have a few extra months to complete your search, negotiate, and close without feeling rushed.
+Properties that were getting competitive heading into April 2026 have had a slight easing of urgency.
+For buyers who felt rushed, the July 15 date means extra months to complete searches, negotiate, and close properly.

 Which Areas of La Linea Are Buyers Targeting?